bilig

 The server should expose:

-The write tool changes one input cell, recalculates dependent formulas, saves the WorkPaper document, restores it, and returns checks such as formulasPersisted, restoredMatchesAfter, and expectedArrChanged.
+The write tool changes one input cell, recalculates dependent formulas, saves the WorkPaper document, and returns checks such as persisted, restoredMatchesAfter, previousSerialized, and newSerialized.

 What is inside the bundle